rserota/wad/README.md

 logPitch();
 // If you sing into your microphone, your pitch will be logged to the console in real time.

-stopUpdatingPitch(); // Stop calculating the pitch if you don't need to know it anymore.
+tuner.stopUpdatingPitch(); // Stop calculating the pitch if you don't need to know it anymore.

 </code></pre>